101 – Huron University College at Western University

 Our Student Population

-- Approximately 1,200 students call Huron their home
+- Approximately 1,500 students call Huron their home.

-- A diverse population of students from across Canada and across the world.
+- Has a diverse population of students from across Canada and across the world.

 Programs and Academic Choices

-Through the Faculty of Arts and Social Science and Faculty of Theology, Huron students may combine a Huron program with a minor, major or specialization from another Huron program or a major or a minor in many of the programs offered at Western University, Brescia University College or King’s University College.
-Huron students, therefore, have almost limitless possibilities for program combinations.
+Through the Faculty of Arts and Social Science and Faculty of Theology, you may combine a Huron program with a minor, major or specialization from another Huron program or a major or minor within the faculties offered at Western University, Brescia University College or King’s University College.
+You have almost limitless possibilities for program combinations and exposure to countless world-renowned scholars in various areas of specialization.

 - Management & Organizational Studies

-Huron has a strong connection with Richard Ivey School of Business; with approximately 10% of Huron students entering the HBA program each year.
+We have a strong connection with the Richard Ivey School of Business, with approximately 10% of Huron students entering the HBA program each year.

 |Program/OUAC Code||Required Courses||Recommended Courses|